cybercongress/go-cyber/docs/run_validator.md

 ## Prepare your server

 First of all, you should set up a server.
-Your node should be running (online) constantly.
-This means that you will need a reliable server to keep it running.
+Your node should be online constantly.
+This means that you will need a reliable server.
-You may also consider using any cloud service with a dedicated GPU, like Hetzner (or use a local machine).
+You may also consider using any cloud service with a dedicated GPU, like Hetzner, Cherryservers etc. (or use a local machine).
 Whatever you'll choose, for better stability and consistency we recommend to use a dedicated server for each validator node.

-Cyberd is based on Cosmos-SDK and is written in Go.
+Cyber is based on Cosmos-SDK and is written in Go.
 It should work on any platform which can compile and run programs in Go.
 However, we strongly recommend running the validator node on a Linux-based server.

-The rank calculations are done via GPU computations.
-They are easy to parallelize.
-This is why we recommended using a GPU.
+Cyber-rank computations are performed on GPU, so it is required to have it(GPU) on-board your node.

-Recommended requirements:
+Recommended hardware setup:

 ```js
 CPU: 6 cores